Long-term risk of depressive and anxiety symptoms after early bilateral oophorectomy

 Digital Object Identifier (DOI)

 Rocca, Walter A.; Grossardt, Brandon R.; Geda, Yonas E.; Gostout, Bobbie S.; Bower, James H.; Maraganore, Demetrius M.; De Andrade, Mariza; and Melton, L. Joseph, "Long-term risk of depressive and anxiety symptoms after early bilateral oophorectomy" (2008).
-Neurology Articles.
+Neurology.
 443.